 Critics of the first article often proposed that restitution could be made in the form of a transfer of fiat currency.

-But since the desirability of fiat currency is contingent on the state violate the rights of taxpayers in the future by demanding taxes denominated in the local units – it’s unlikely that people would choose to hold and accept it otherwise – awards in the form of fiat currency are not suitable as restitution.
+But since the desirability of fiat currency is contingent on the state violating the rights of taxpayers in the future by demanding taxes denominated in the local units – it’s unlikely that people would choose to hold and accept it otherwise – awards in the form of fiat currency are not suitable as restitution.

 Developed public property is owned by victims